let's talk

-Are you a founder, investor, or entrepreneur interested in the FinTech industry?
-If yes, then continue reading to understand the FinTech disruption of the banking industry.
+Are you a founder, investor, or entrepreneur interested in FinTech?

 Financial technology disruption is a massive shift in the banking service, from traditional banking to neobanks.
 Beyond offering banking services, neobanks have also helped users invest in stocks & crypto–niche, creating a platform for stock trading that traditional financial institutions are unwilling to try.